Breastfeeding and Emergencies

 - If a baby (or mother) becomes ill, the best thing the mother can do is to continue breastfeeding to provide her baby with human antibodies that fight the illness.

 Resources on Breastfeeding and Emergencies

-American Academy of Pediatrics Flyer: "Infant Nutrition During a Disaster: Breastfeeding and Other Options"
+American Academy of Pediatrics Flyer: "Infant Nutrition in Disasters and Other Emergencies: Breastfeeding and Other Options"

-International Lactation Consultant Association Website: "Breastfeeding in Emergencies"
+International Lactation Consultant Association Website: "Emergency Preparedness Checklist for Breastfeeding"

 La Leche League International Website: "Resources for Breastfeeding During Emergencies"

 World Breastfeeding Week 2009 Website: "Breastfeeding: A Vital Emergency Response.
 Are you ready?"

 World Health Organization Website: "Child and adolescent health and development, documents on emergencies"

 WHO / UNICEF / WFP Joint Statement: "Call for support for appropriate infant and young child feeding in Haiti"